 - Finely chop the carrot, celery stick, brown onion and garlic cloves in a food processor.

-- Cook this mixture in a large saucepan with some olive oil over medium heat for about 10 minutes.
+- Cook the vegetable mixture in a large saucepan with some olive oil over medium heat for about 10 minutes.

 - Add the freshly ground beef and cook until well-browned.